 As part of the Group's establishment as an independent group and the listing of the Company on the JSE, the Company will change its name to Mpact Limited.
 The Mondi Group is a global packaging concern and the "Mondi" brand name has been in use for several decades.
 The Group believes that the "Mondi" brand holds an intrinsic value and that customers associate the brand with the quality and service that the Group has always provided.
-If the Group's management and sales teams are unable to convey to its customers the continuation of the Group's business under its new name, or if the Group is unable to retain its business with customers or retain certain customers or increase its market share as a result of the Group's business, financial condition and/or results of operations.
+If the Group's management and sales teams are unable to convey to its customers the continuation of the Group's business under its new name, or if the Group is unable to retain its business with customers or retain certain customers or increase its market share as a result of the Group's discontinued use of the "Mondi" name and logo, this could have a material adverse effect on the Group's business, financial condition and/or results of operations.